-Germany has also committed itself to this and is working on a national strategy aimed at halving food waste among consumers and retailers by 2030 and reducing it in other areas.
+Germany has also committed itself to this and in February 2019 presented a national strategy aimed at halving food waste among consumers and retailers by 2030 and reducing it in other areas.

 Estimated 1.3 billion tons of edible food are thrown away worldwide.
 This corresponds to around one third of all edible food produced.
 These shocking figures were published in a study by the Food and Agriculture Organization (FAO) in 2011.